cosmic-zip/maidz/README.md

     10. give it a test-run

 There is really not much more in that tarball than the binary.
 Just execute it and you're ready for some crypto.
 I don't recommend using TrueCrypt's hidden container, though.
-Watch this vid to ﬁnd out why.
+Watch this vid to find out why.
 If you don't yet know how to use TrueCrypt check out this guide.
 [TrueCrypt's standard encryption is
 AES-256.
 This encryption is really good but there are ways to attack it and you don't know how advanced certain people already got at this.
-So when prompted during the creation of a TrueCrypt container use: AES-Twoﬁsh-Serpent and as hash-algorithm use SHA-512.
-If you're not using the drive for serious video-editing or such you won't notice a diﬀerence in performance.
+So when pre differentiating the creation of a TrueCrypt container use: AES-Twofish-Serpent and as hash-algorithm use SHA-512.
+If you're not using the drive for serious video-editing or such you won't notice a difference in performance.
 Only the encryption process when creating the drive takes a little longer.
 But we get an extra scoop of security for that... wink]

 ## Hardware Encryption

-There are three diﬀerent types of hardware encrypted devices available, which are generally called: SED (Self Encrypting Devices)
+There are three different types of hardware encrypted devices available, which are generally called: SED (Self Encrypting Devices)

     1. Flash-Drives (Kingston etc.)
-    2. SSD-Drives (Samsung etc.)
+    2. SSD-Drives (Samsung, Kingston, Sandisk, etc.)
     3. HD-Drives (WD, Hitachi, Toshiba etc.)

 They all use AES encryption.
 The key is generated within the device's microprocessor and thus no crucial data - neither password nor key are written to the host system.
 AES is secure - and thus using these devices can give some extra protection.